 - 1. Read and annotate 3-5 articles on a topic of your choice. - 2.
-List entries in alphabetical order by author's last name or article title if no author is given. - 3.
+Create a works cited / bibliographic entry for all articles based on MLA style. - 3.
+Start each entry with the bibliographic citation. - 4.
+Follow MLA format from the Purdue OWL. - 5.
+Entries that are longer than a single line are reverse-indented. - 6.
+List entries in alphabetical order by author's last name. - 7.
 Skip a line then write thorough summaries of the article: - Start with "Article Title" or Website Title by Author's First and Last Name is about - Follow that with main points from the article.
-Chunk similar ideas together. - 4.
+Chunk similar ideas together. - 8.
 Include at least 3-4 significant quotes per entry.
-Quotes should be key to the argument; don't just pick any random quote. - You can follow the sample below in full paragraph format - You can create a bulleted list of ideas and quotes based on the process you've developed in class so far all should have a descriptive summary which includes the author's name and title of the piece though for future reference. - 5.
+Quotes should be key to the argument; don't just pick any random quote. - You can follow the sample below in full paragraph format - You can create a bulleted list of ideas and quotes based on the process you've developed in class so far all should have a descriptive summary which includes the author's name and title of the piece though for future reference. - 9.
 Talk about ways in which ideas are similar to other texts you have read.
 What makes each article unique and how does each contribute to your overall argument?

-Annotated Bibliography A В С D Entries Has more than 3 entries.
+Annotated Bibliography A В C D Entries Has more than 3 entries.
 Each entry has complete summary.
 Has 3 entries.
 Most entries have complete summaries.
 Has 2 entries.
 Not all entries have complete summaries.
 Has 1 entry.
 Entries are incomplete.
 Summaries In student's own words; well synthesized; 3+ quotes.
 Partially summarized, but some copy-&-paste; 2-3 quotes.
 Mostly copy-&- paste directly from website; some editing; 1-2 quotes.
 All copy-&-paste; no attempt made at editing or discernment; no quotes.
 Citation Format No errors in formatting.
 Less than 3 errors in formatting.
 More than 3 errors in formatting.
 Multiple errors / improperly formatted.